I tried SRE for a service as an embedded SRE

 After determining the CUJ, we look for the SLI that serves as an indicator of the SLO.

-DotMoney does not implement Realtime User Monitoring (RUM), so it does not use metrics from the front end, but instead uses logs from the load balancer closest to the user.
+DotMoney does not use Realtime User Monitoring (RUM), so it does not use metrics from the front end, but instead uses logs from the load balancer closest to the user.

-On the other hand, if you use metrics from the front end, they will be affected by the user's network environment, and it will be a lot of work to filter out outliers, and RUM is always costly, so if you are introducing SRE for the first time, I think it would be easiest to use the metrics and logs of the load balancer closest to the user.
+On the other hand, if you use metrics from the front end, they will be affected by the user's network environment, and it will be difficult to filter out outliers.
+Also, RUM is expensive everywhere, so if you are introducing SRE for the first time, I think it would be easiest to use the metrics and logs of the load balancer closest to the user.

-Ideally, if the correct data can be used on the front end, it will be more reliable than metrics from load balancers, etc. This is because it can track changes in service quality caused by front end implementations.
+Ideally, if accurate data is available on the front end, it will be more reliable than metrics from load balancers, etc. This is because it can track changes in service quality due to front-end implementation.

-And here's a Google Cloud Architecture Center article that goes into more detail about where to measure SLI from.
+And this Google Cloud Architecture Center article goes into detail about where to measure SLI from.

 Implementing SLO | Cloud Architecture Center | Google Cloud

-This document defines some useful service level objectives (SLOs) for different types of common service workloads.
+This document defines several service-level objectives (SLOs) that are useful for various types of common service workloads.
 This document is the second of a two-part series.
-Part 1, Defining SLOs, introduces SLOs, explains how they are derived from service level indicators (SLIs), and what SLOs are appropriate.
-State of DevOps reports on features that are recognized to improve software delivery performance.
-These two documents discuss the following features: Regardless of the domain, many services share common features and can use common SLOs.
-Below, we discuss common SLOs by service type and provide details on the SLIs that apply to each SLO.
-A request-driven service receives a request from a client (another service or a user), performs some calculations, sends a network request to the backend, and then returns a response to the client.
+Part 1, Defining SLOs, introduces SLOs, explains how SLOs are derived from service-level indicators (SLIs), and what SLOs are appropriate.
+The State of DevOps reports on features recognized to improve software delivery performance.
+These two documents discuss the following features: Regardless of domain, many services share common functionality and can use common SLOs.
+Below, we discuss common SLOs by service type and detail the SLIs that apply to each SLO.
+A request-driven service receives a request from a client (another service or a user), performs some calculation, sends a network request to the backend, and then returns a response to the client.
 Request-driven services are often measured by availability and latency SLIs.
-Availability as an SLI Availability SLIs indicate whether a service is up and running.
-Availability SLIs are defined as follows: Percentage of valid requests that were successfully processed.
+Availability as an SLI The availability SLI indicates whether the service is up and running.
+The availability SLI is defined as follows: The percentage of valid requests that were successfully processed.
 First, you need to determine your definition of "valid."
-Basic definitions could be "non-zero length" or "compliant with client-server protocol," but it's up to the service owner to decide what "valid" is.
-A common way to evaluate validity is through HTTP (or RPC) response codes.
-For example, HTTP 500 errors are usually considered server errors that count towards your SLO, while 400 errors are client errors that don't count towards your SLO.
-Once you've decided what to measure, examine all response codes returned by your system and make sure your application uses them appropriately and consistently.
-If you use error codes for your SLOs, it's important to make sure they're an accurate indicator of the user experience with your service.
-For example, if a user tries to order an item that's out of stock, does your site abort and return an error message, or does it suggest a similar item?
-To be used in your SLOs, error codes need to be tied to user expectations.
-Another possibility is that developers mishandle errors.
-They may have programmed an error to be returned if a user requests an item that's temporarily out of stock.
-But in reality, the system is functioning correctly and no errors are occurring.
-The code should return as successful even if the user is unable to purchase the required item.
+Basic definitions might include "non-zero length" or "compliant with client-server protocol," but it's up to the service owner to decide what constitutes "valid."
+A common way to evaluate validity is using HTTP (or RPC) response codes.
+For example, an HTTP 500 error is typically considered a server error that counts toward your SLO, while a 400 error is a client error that doesn't count toward your SLO.
+Once you've decided what to measure, examine all response codes returned by your system and ensure your application uses them appropriately and consistently.
+If you use error codes in your SLO, it's important to ensure they're an accurate indicator of the user experience with your service.
+For example, if a user tries to order an out-of-stock item, does the site abort and return an error message, or does it suggest a similar item?
+To be useful in SLOs, error codes must be tied to user expectations.
+Developers can also mishandle errors.
+They might accidentally program an error to be returned if a user requests an item that's temporarily out of stock.
+However, in reality, the system is functioning correctly and no errors occurred.
+Your code should return success even if the user is unable to purchase the desired item.
 Of course, the owner of this service needs to know that the product is out of stock.
-However, not being able to sell it does not mean that there is an error for the customer and should not be counted towards the SLO.
-However, if the service cannot determine if the item is in stock because it cannot connect to a database, that is an error and counts towards the error budget.
+However, the inability to sell does not constitute an error to the customer and should not count against the SLO.
+However, if the service cannot determine whether an item is in stock because it cannot connect to a database, that is an error and counts against the error budget.
 Services can also be more complex.
-For example, they may be handling asynchronous requests or serving long-running processes to users.
+For example, they might handle asynchronous requests or serve long-running processes to users.
 In these cases, you can expose availability in a different way.
-However, we still recommend expressing availability as a percentage of valid requests that are successful.
+However, we still recommend expressing availability as the percentage of valid requests that succeed.
 Availability can be defined as the number of minutes that a customer's workload is performed as requested (this approach is sometimes called the "good time" method of measuring availability).
-Availability of a virtual machine can be measured as the percentage of minutes after the first request for the VM that you can access the VM with SSH.
-Latency as an SLI The SLI for latency (also known as speed) indicates whether the service is fast enough.
-The SLI for latency is defined similarly to availability: the percentage of valid requests that are processed faster than a threshold.
+Virtual machine availability can be measured as the percentage of minutes after the VM's first request that the VM is accessible via SSH.
+Latency as an SLI The latency (also known as speed) SLI indicates whether the service is fast enough.
+The latency SLI is defined similarly to availability: the percentage of valid requests that are processed faster than a threshold.
 To measure latency, calculate the time difference between starting and stopping a timer for each request type.
 What matters is whether the latency is perceived by the user.
-A common mistake is to measure latency too accurately, since in reality it takes longer for the update to
+A common mistake is to measure latency too accurately; in reality, the latency is measured too quickly for updates.

-This article also states that client-side measurements involve many volatile factors and are therefore not suitable for response triggers.
+This article also states that client-side measurements involve many highly variable factors and are therefore not suitable for response-related triggers.

-Of course, it is possible to measure on the front end (client) if you put in the effort, but since this is my first time working as an SRE, I decided to measure on the load balancer closest to the user, which is the most convenient option.
+Of course, it is possible to measure on the front end (client) if you put in the effort, but since this is my first time working as an SRE, I decided to measure on the load balancer closest to the user, which is the easiest option.

-The CUJ this time (user visits the site → opens the product page list → can exchange) is all"A normal response can be returned within 3 seconds."It states that.
+All of the CUJs this time (users visit the site → open the product page list → can exchange)"A normal response can be returned within 3 seconds."This is what we are saying.

 💡

 Why 3 seconds?
-We investigated response times before deciding on the SLO, and found that 3 seconds seemed like a good value that could be achieved at the current time.
-In another service of ours, we actually intentionally add delays to API responses and set a time based on our own experience before the user experience is impaired.
+We investigated response times before deciding on the SLO and found that 3 seconds seemed like a good value to be achievable at the moment.
+For another of our services, we actually intentionally add delays to API responses and set a time based on our own experience before the user experience is compromised.

-Let's take as an example the Datadog query currently used by DotMoney when a user visits the homepage.
+Let's take the Datadog query currently used by DotMoney when a user visits the homepage as an example.

-DotMoney is frequently subject to DoS attacks, so we filter out DoS-related requests and other suspicious requests.
+DotMoney is frequently subjected to DoS attacks, so we filter out DoS-related requests and other suspicious requests.

-Suspicious user agents change from day to day, so even though there is no actual impact on the quality of service, the SLO value gets worse and worse.
-For this reason, it is necessary to periodically review the SLO.
+Suspicious user agents change on a daily basis, so even though there is no actual impact on service quality, the SLO value will continue to get worse.
+Therefore, it is necessary to review it periodically.

 @http.status_code:([200 TO 299] OR [300 TO 399])